 - Elon Musk

-The beauty industry has so many helpful products for the older woman, whose mind is of course literally unravelling at the prospect of no longer being able to seek validation based on her appearance, as she has been conditioned to do since childhood.
+The beauty industry has so many products for the older woman, whose mind is literally unravelling at the prospect of no longer being able to seek validation based on her appearance, as she has been conditioned to do since childhood.
 ‘Women are idiots!’ they think.
 ‘They need help for their faces.’
 So true.
 But many items of make up are also unnecessary, so don’t get suckered into buying the latest fad like a thing that is called a serum that is made from crushed hopes and literally magic, you old ladies whose insecurities are manufactured over a lifetime and then mined for profit.
 Women are idiots!
 SO make sure you look good and buy the right stuff so men will know that you don’t give a shit about them.

 Luckily, I have a go-to make up range for really making me look confident, almost as if I’ve lost weight.
 Especially if I know I’m going to be photographed – even the most assured of us can feel nervous about appearing in front of the camera!
 Or the judge!
 It’s an organic range, called ‘camo paint’, and it works almost exactly like contouring.
 Camo paint is very slimming.